its-huzi-18/my-test-repo/README.md

-# Rock-Paper-Scissor-Game
+# my-first-repo
-Building rock paper scissor game using html,css,&amp;javaScript
+how to push in github using git Window